Nagendra1997/mesibo-documentation/React_README.md

-# Mesibo React Native Sample App
+# Integrating Mesibo with React-Native
-This repo contains the source code for a Mesibo sample App using React Native

 [mesibo](https://mesibo.com) allows you to quickly add real-time messaging, voice and video calling into your mobile Apps, and Websites.
   - Enable 1-to-1 messaging, group chat, or add a chatbot in your apps or website